survivejs/webpack-book/manuscript/developing_with_webpack/getting_started.md

 # Getting Started

-If you are not one of those people who likes to skip the introductions, you might have some clue what Webpack is.
-In its simplicity, it is a module bundler.
-It takes a bunch of assets in and outputs assets you can give to your client.

-This sounds simple, but in practice, it can be a complicated and messy process.
-You definitely don't want to deal with all the details yourself.
-This is where Webpack fits in.
-Next, we'll get Webpack set up.
-In the following chapter we'll get a project running in development mode.

-T> If you want to see the completed configuration, head to [GitHub](https://github.com/survivejs-demos/webpack-demo).
-Study the version history to see the progression step by step.
-If you are unsure of something, you can refer there.

-## Prerequisites

 Make sure you are using a recent version of [Node.js](http://nodejs.org/) installed.
 Particularly older versions (e.g. 0.10) are problematic and require extra work, such as polyfilling `Promise` through `require('es6-promise').polyfill()`.
 This technique depends on the [es6-promise](https://www.npmjs.com/package/es6-promise) package.
 I recommend using at least the most recent LTS (Long-Term Support) version.

 There are [packages available for many platforms](https://nodejs.org/en/download/package-manager/).
 A good alternative is to set up a [Vagrant](https://www.vagrantup.com/) box and maintain your development environment there.
 This will incur a performance penalty, but on the plus side the setup is easier to share with other people.
 That's valuable especially in a team environment.
 You can also manage your setup per project this way.